The Patient Support Corps

 Our ideal vision is a world in which patients make informed health decisions based on their personal priorities.
 Our purpose is to provide patients with the support they need in this quest for personalized healthcare.
 Our mission is to train diverse students so that our health workforce delivers culturally competent care for all.

 The Patient Support Corps enters into affiliation agreements with clinical sites where patients need navigation or health coaching.
 Patients obtain some of this support from our interns.
 In this way, interns extend the capacity and diversity of the patient’s care team, while escalating or referring patients to other team members as needed.
-Typically our interns support patients under the supervision of physicians, nurses, therapists, social workers, navigators, schedulers, and medical assistants.
-Some of our clinical sites include UCSF’s Office of Population Health and Accountable Care; the Transplant Division; the Breast Care Center; and the Patient and Family Cancer Support Center.
+Our interns support patients under the supervision of physicians, nurses, therapists, social workers, navigators, schedulers, and medical assistants.
+Some of our clinical sites include UCSF’s Office of Population Health and Accountable Care; the Transplant Division; the Breast Care Center; the Patient and Family Cancer Support Center; and the San Francisco Veterans Affairs Healthcare System.
+Dartmouth and Massachusetts General Hospital have their own chapters of the Patient Support Corps.

 For a published case study of our work in population health, please see here